MCResourcePile/addon-project/src/content/wiki/guides/commands.md

 category: wiki
 ---

-There are a wide variety of commans available to all player, throughout the server.
+There are a wide variety of commans available to all players, throughout the server.
 Not all commands are server wide; some only work in specific places!

 #### Server-Wide Commands